Skip to main content

 Fusion and fission are different ways to convert energy into something useful, like heat or electricity.
 Both have the power to generate zero-carbon energy.

 Energy is defined as the ability to do work.
-The categories of potential energy include kinetic, electrical, magnetic, nuclear and gravitational.
+The categories of potential energy include kinetic, electrical, magnetic, nuclear, and gravitational.
 For each category, scientists have formulas to describe them.
 Fusion and fission both convert energy from atoms, but in opposite ways.

 Fusion brings small nuclei so close that together that they fuse.
 Nuclei must be near enough that they can feel each other’s nuclear force.
 For fusion to occur, reacting nuclei must be very close to each other, within 10-10– 10-15 (a thousand trillionth) meter of one another.
 This is the same process that powers stars.
-The stars exploit their own gravity to create plasma conditions in their central regions that net fusion energy is generated.
+The stars exploit their own gravity to create plasma conditions in their central regions where net fusion energy is generated.
 On Earth, fusion energy machines rely on other categories of energy to create similar conditions.

 Fission breaks atoms apart, splitting up big nuclei into smaller ones.
 A neutron hits a larger atom, forcing it to split into two smaller atoms—also known as fission products.
 Additional neutrons are also released that can initiate a chain reaction.
 Energy is released when each atom splits.